Chalcides simonyi

 The Fuerteventura skink (Chalcides simonyi) is an endangered ovoviviparous species of skink in the family Scincidae.
 Skinks are generally characterized by their smaller legs and less pronounced necks compared to typical lizards.

 Etymology

-The specific name, simonyi, is in honor of Viennese naturalist Oskar Simonyi (1852–1915), who also described El Hierro giant lizard in the same region.
+The specific name, simonyi, is in honor of Viennese naturalist Oskar Simony (1852–1915), who also described El Hierro giant lizard in the same region.

 Geographic range

 C. simonyi is found only on the islands of Fuerteventura and Lanzarote in the Canary Islands.

 Habitat

 The natural habitats of C. simonyi are temperate shrubland, Mediterranean-type shrubby vegetation, temperate grassland, rocky areas, pastureland, and urban areas.